Inspiration

 Accomplishments that we're proud of

-Integrating Google Gemini Vision AI for real-time photo analysis to power a complete report-adopt-fund civic accountability loop on a live Karachi map.
+We are integrating Google Gemini Vision AI for real-time photo analysis to create a comprehensive report-adopt-fund civic accountability loop on a live map of Karachi.

 What we learned

-Beyond technical skills, the process became a practical lesson in market research, product thinking, and how to meaningfully integrate AI into real-world workflows.
+Beyond technical skills, the process became a practical lesson in market research, product thinking, and meaningfully integrating AI into real-world workflows.

 What’s Next